WeaPoN-wpn/Chicago-Crime-Analysis/README.md

 # Geographical Analysis and Prediction of Chicago Crime

 This project focuses on analyzing and predicting crime in Chicago based on geographical and temporal data.
 By leveraging machine learning techniques such as decision trees, random forests, and K-Nearest Neighbors (KNN), the project aims to enhance public safety by predicting crime occurrences based on time, location, and other factors.
+For a more detailed analysis and discussion, please refer to the [full project report](Full_Report.pdf).

 ## Table of Contents
 1. [Introduction](#introduction)